Search

 Oceans & Clouds

-Travelling 240 miles (400kms) above the Earth, astronaut Thomas Pasquet viewed cloud banks scattered above the ocean.
-From his vantage point on the International Space Station (ISS), he had this reflection on the view below:
+Traveling 240 miles (400kms) above the Earth's surface, astronaut Thomas Pasquet viewed cloud banks scattered above the ocean.
+From his vantage point on the International Space Station (ISS), the researcher from the European Space Agency made this reflection on the views below:

 Our planet is mostly water with a sprinklings of clouds.
 As land-lubbers and a few people on ships or in spacecraft, we tend to forget how much of Earth is not earth!

-Pasquet compiled selections of his space photography into a video to showcase the unique perspective the remote location allowed him.
-The video was made during his second mission to the orbiting platform and designated, Mission Alpha.
-His camera was programmed to capture images at intervals of two per second and then he edited them into a time-lapse from space.
-Stunning views are possible from remote locations.
+Pasquet compiled selections of his photography into a space video to showcase the unique perspective his remote location allowed him.
+The film was made during his second mission to the orbiting space platform and designated, Mission Alpha.
+His camera was programmed to capture images at intervals of two per second and then he edited them into a photographic time-lapse.
+Stunning views can be seen from remote locations.
 WHB

 Print